diego-ciciani01/ADM---HW5/README.md

 - `commandline.sh`: Shell file with the codes for the Command Line Question, we used awk command to solve the command line questions.
 - `images`: A folder containing `commandline_output.png`, showcasing the output of `commandline.sh`.
 - `top10000_dataset_code.ipynb`: is a file to create the sub dataset used during all homework
+- `test`: are two files used to check if the algorithm work correctly

 ## Authors